 Over a period of 30 years, The Atlantic Philanthropies invested €1.6 billion in the island of Ireland to advance higher education, human rights, further the peace process in the North, and improve services and policies for young people and older adults.
 The impact of Atlantic’s investments in Ireland has been described as vast and at times transformational.

-To contextualise The Atlantic Philanthropies’ work on the island of Ireland, essays were commissioned by the Digital Repository of Ireland as part the Atlantic Philanthropies Archive Project (2017-2020) titled Amplifying change: A history of the Atlantic Philanthropes on island of Ireland.
-This collection extends to six essays that offer a wide range of perspectives to the organisation from authors that were beneficiaries and bibliographers.
+To contextualise The Atlantic Philanthropies’ work on the island of Ireland, essays were commissioned by the Digital Repository of Ireland as part of the Atlantic Philanthropies Archive Project (2017-2020) titled Amplifying change: A history of the Atlantic Philanthropes on the island of Ireland.
+This collection extends to five essays that offer perspectives on the subject from a range of authors including scholars, beneficiaries, and bibliographers.

 Curatorial the collection is developed using a thematic approach.
 Main themes include human rights, education, and communities.
 Sub-themes include LGBTQ people, migrants, disability, reconciliation, infrastructure, knowledge and learning, knowledge application, senior citizens, children and youth and citizen participation.
 In addition to commissioned essays, grant documentation, publications, and newly created oral histories form part of The Atlantic Philanthropies Archive Project (2017-2020) titled Amplifying change: a history of The Atlantic Philanthropies on the island of Ireland.